 Working with Adults:

 As a psychoanalyst I believe that an individual’s feelings and behaviors are motivated by a variety of unconscious factors often occurring when people “feel stuck.”
 Psychoanalysis helps individuals to begin understanding those factors in themselves and to finally break free of the habits associated with those factors by first discovering their root causes and then to build up significant changes at the very core of their emotional responses.
 The analytic experience gently leads the patient to essentially re-experience the factors that initiated their ineffective responses.
-Using these experiences, I help the patient gain insight about the unproductive and destructive patterns of behavior.
+Using these experiences, I help the patient gain insight about their unproductive and destructive patterns of behavior.

 Adults who undergo psychoanalysis are generally individuals who may well have experienced successes in life, yet at the same time feel impaired by long-standing depression, anxiety, relationship conflicts, sexual incapacity or inexplicably physical symptoms.
 Some people come to analysis because, regardless of apparent success in life, things just don’t seem to “work” for them.
 Anyone considering psychoanalysis will undergo a thorough evaluation before the analytic process ever begins.